What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 What to do in therapy if you struggle to make progress

-If you find yourself struggling to make meaningful progress in therapy, it can be helpful to reflect on the reasons behind it.
+If you find yourself struggling to make meaningful progress in therapy, it may be helpful to reflect on the reasons behind it.
 If you have tried different approaches, communicated your concerns, and still feel stuck, it may be worth considering switching therapists.
-Each therapist has their own style, approach, and areas of expertise.
+Each therapist may have their own style, approach, and areas of expertise.
 Finding a therapist who is a better fit for your needs and goals can make a significant difference in your therapeutic experience.

 Getting started: Finding a therapist

-Finding the right therapist can be crucial for a successful therapy experience, but doing so can sometimes feel confusing and intimidating, especially for those who are new to therapy.
+Finding the right therapist can be crucial for a successful therapy experience, but doing so may sometimes feel confusing and intimidating, especially for those who are new to therapy.

 If you are feeling intimidated by the process of finding a therapist, you may find that online therapy feels a bit easier.
 With a platform like BetterHelp, you can get matched with a licensed therapist online by filling out a short questionnaire; plus, if a therapist doesn’t seem like a good fit, it is simple to switch to a new one.

-Whether you choose to attend in person or online, therapy can be beneficial for a range of concerns, and research suggests that online therapy can be just as effective as face-to-face sessions.
+Whether you choose to attend in person or online, therapy may be beneficial for a range of concerns, and research suggests that online therapy can be just as effective as face-to-face sessions.

 Takeaway